encodedobjects/encodedobjects.github.io/src/pages/projects/bound-lines/index.md

 # Antillean Vision

-_Bounds Lines_ is currently a part of the juried show "Antillean Vision: Maps and the Making of the Caribbean" at the Lowe Art Museum in Florida.
+_Bounds Lines_ is currently in the juried show "Antillean Vision: Maps and the Making of the Caribbean" at the Lowe Art Museum in Florida.

 ![](./gallery-view.png)